Toyota MR2: Second generation (W20; 1989–1999)

-The stock US market MR2 Turbo model was able to accelerate from 0–60 mph in 6.1 seconds and finish the 1/4 mile in 14.7 seconds.
+The US market MR2 Turbo model was able to accelerate from 0–60 mph in 6.1 seconds and finish the 1/4 mile in 14.7 seconds.

-The Revision 1 Turbo SW20 can pull 0.89g at the skidpad, with later revisions averaging 0.90g – 0.94.
+The Revision 1 Turbo SW20 can pull 0.89g at the skidpad, with later revisions averaging 0.90g – 0.94g.

-Revision 2 cars were fitted with Yokohama A022s; coincidentally, the Honda NSX also uses a special variant of the A022.
+Revision 2 cars were fitted with Yokohama A022 tires; coincidentally, the Honda NSX also uses a special variant of the A022.

-A stock Japanese market Rev 3 GT-S Turbo was able to run the 1/4 mile in 13.1 seconds, beating out more expensive and higher powered automobiles such as the Honda NSX, Toyota Supra RZ, and even the Ferrari 348 TB.

-Best Motoring, a popular Japanese automobile TV show, featured an episode that had them battle a factory stock Rev 5 GT-S Turbo versus other Japanese market contemporaries on the Tsukuba Circuit, with the MR2 winning the circuit race.
+Best Motoring, a Japanese automobile TV show, raced a stock Revision 5 GT-S Turbo versus other Japanese market contemporaries on the Tsukuba Circuit, with the MR2 winning the circuit race.
 In the rankings of personal bests, a Rev 2 GT-S was able to clock 1:08.00 at Tsukuba Circuit.

 Revisions and model year changes

 The second-generation MR2 underwent a variety of changes during its 10 years of production, grouped in four different periods: